-- Depending on the circumstances and country, you may need to check what the privacy policy or privacy notice states, conduct a data protection impact assessment, or consult with works councils. - You should consider your obligations around whether and when to retain or delete/destroy documents that you produce or collect as part of the investigation (including documents that were ultimately not relevant). - Under the GDPR, employees involved in the investigation could make data subject access requests or requests for deletion.
+- Data protection is a complex area.
+Local specialist data protection advice should be obtained. - It is usually necessary to consider whether the relevant personal data includes 'sensitive' personal data, such as data about an employee's health, personal data of minors, which are subject to more strict conditions and will require an additional legal basis. - Depending on the circumstances and country, you may need to check what the privacy policy or privacy notice states, conduct a data protection impact assessment, or consult with trade unions. - You should consider your obligations around whether and when to retain or delete/destroy documents that you produce or collect as part of the investigation (including documents that were ultimately not relevant). - Employees could also make data subject access requests or requests for deletion.
 These can be challenging to address and may need to be handled within short time frames.